 Remove cuttings with a sharp and disinfected pair of shears.
 Thinner vines can also be trimmed with regular scissors as long as they are clean.
 Then, root the cutting in a glass of water, removing any leaves that sit below the water line.

 Once the roots are an inch or two long, you’re ready to transplant into soil.
 Use a small pot and an airy potting mix to give your new cuttings the best start at growth.

-Just like any houseplants, philodendrons are not immune to growth problems.
-Whether it’s the result of incorrect care, a mismatched environment or simply bad luck with things like pests, look out for these signs to tell when something is wrong.
+Just like any houseplants, philodendrons can experience issues.
+Whether it’s the result of incorrect care, a mismatched environment, or simply bad luck with things like pests, look out for these signs to tell when something is wrong.

-- Yellow leaves: Common issue that is usually the result of opposite issues – either underwatering or overwatering.
+- Yellow leaves: This common issue is usually the result of either underwatering or overwatering.
 You should be able to tell which is more likely by analysis of your care and the soil conditions.
 Other causes include lack of nutrients or incorrect light levels.

 - Brown leaf tips: Look for a moisture issue like underwatering or low humidity.
 This issue is particularly prevalent in species that prefer higher humidity levels than usual.

 - Brown patches on leaves: Often caused by exposure to high sunlight levels, causing patches of the leaves closest to the light source to become crispy and die off.
 Move the pot to a spot with bright light but away from the path of direct sun.

 - Stunted growth: Usually a sign that the plant needs repotting, but could be a side of incorrect environmental conditions, particularly low light levels.